 In order to reduce the time and effort necessary to prepare and upload a submission, we have relaxed the formal requirements (e.g. style of citations and references; separate file for each table or figure) for the initial submission.
-At this stage we ask only for the uploading of
+At this stage we ask only for the uploading of the following:

-But once a manuscript has received a decision of ‘revise & resubmit’ or ‘conditional accept’, the revised version must adhere strictly to SER requirements as outlined in detail below.
+Once a manuscript has received a decision of ‘revise & resubmit’ or ‘conditional accept’, the revised version must adhere strictly to SER requirements as outlined in detail below.
 The resubmitted paper will not be processed further unless it is in correct SER style.

 All material to be considered for publication in Socio-Economic Review should be in electronic form via the journal's online submission and review system.

 Details on how to submit online and how to upload the manuscripts are given in the online submission instructions.
 But, please, read our guidelines for the preparation of manuscripts first.

 PREPARATION OF MANUSCRIPTS